whosonfirst/go-whosonfirst-sqlite-features-index/README.md

     	The number of concurrent processes to index data with (default 8) -properties
     	Index the 'properties' table
-  -query value
-    	One or more {PATH}={REGEXP} parameters for filtering records.
-  -query-mode string
-    	Specify how query filtering should be evaluated.
-Valid modes are: ALL, ANY (default "ALL") -rtree
+  -rtree
     	Index the 'rtree' table
   -search